 for judging a jurisdiction

-Any church using the new calendar is in world-orthodoxy.
-But just because a church uses the old calendar does not mean it is suitable.
+We can be certainly that any Church (jurisdiction) using the new calendar is in world-orthodoxy.
+No matter what else they do in accordance with tradition.
+But, if a Church is using the old calendar, that does not necessarily mean they are valid Churches.
 Many Churches using the old calendar and calling themselves "true" are schismatic or vagante.

 Church unity is not based on common views: